smlab-niser/hbimcourse/content/docs/module-one/photogrammetric-models.md

 ## Camera ISO
 The ISO controls the sensitivity of the sensor.
 It is always recommended **to keep the ISO as low as possible**.
-A lower ISO is always better for increasing the dynamic range, and color accuracy while decreasing the chromatic abberations.
-A lower ISO also makes sensor less sensitive and hence reduces the noise and grainyness.
+A lower ISO is always better for increasing the dynamic range, and color accuracy while decreasing the chromatic aberrations.
+A lower ISO also makes sensor less sensitive and hence reduces the noise and graininess.
 This is important since a less grainy image makes it less likely for the feature detection algorithm to pick up noise.
 However, a less sensitive sensor needs more exposure to detect less bright areas.
 So, it all comes down to the balance between the ISO, shutter speed and the aperture.